Edward Dusinberre violin

-The Takács became the first string quartet to win the Wigmore Hall Medal in May, 2014.
+In 2014 the Takács became the first string quartet to be awarded the Wigmore Hall Medal.
 The Medal, inaugurated in 2007, recognizes major international artists who have a strong association with the Hall.
-Recipients so far include Andras Schiff, Thomas Quasthoff, Menachem Pressler and Dame Felicity Lott.
+Recipients so far include Andras Schiff, Thomas Quasthoff, Menahem Pressler and Dame Felicity Lott.
 In 2012, Gramophone announced that the Takács was the only string quartet to be inducted into its first Hall of Fame, along with such legendary artists as Jascha Heifetz, Leonard Bernstein and Dame Janet Baker.
 The ensemble also won the 2011 Award for Chamber Music and Song presented by the Royal Philharmonic Society in London.

 The members of the Takács Quartet are Christoffersen Faculty Fellows at the University of Colorado Boulder.
 The Quartet has helped to develop a string program with a special emphasis on chamber music, where students work in a nurturing environment designed to help them develop their artistry.
-The Quartet's commitment to teaching is enhanced by summer residencies at the Aspen Festival and at the Music Academy of the West, Santa Barbara.
-The members of the Takács are Visiting Fellows at the Guildhall School of Music and Drama, London.
+Through the university, two of the quartet’s members benefit from the generous loan of instruments from the Drake Instrument Foundation.
+The members of the Takács are on the faculty at the Music Academy of the West in Santa Barbara, where they run an intensive summer string quartet seminar, and Visiting Fellows at the Guildhall School of Music.